 Calculating the best freight rates can be complex.
 While you need to be competitive, you also need to be profitable.
 It’s tricky to constantly weigh supply and demand, offering competitive rates that still make you money.

 You need to take into account your fixed costs of doing business.
 These are the expenses you’ll pay every month, whether you move any goods or not, such as insurance, equipment leases or payments, and permitting.
 You’ll also need to factor in your variable costs, such as maintenance and repairs, taxes, and paying your truck drivers.
 Together, these things help determine your base rate or the amount you need to charge to break even.

 Let’s say your base rate is $1.80 a mile, and anything above that is pure profit.
 Want a 20% margin?
 You’ll need to charge a minimum of $2.16 per mile.
 Knowing your base rate is crucial, but it’s just one step in the process.

 The trucking freight rate is the price a shipper or broker will pay you — as the carrier — to haul a load.
 It’s simple in concept, but as you know, rates can vary significantly, even within the same lanes.
 Having current and accurate information about the average rate for your loads and lanes is essential to pricing and negotiating rates properly.

 How are trucking freight rates calculated?

 Trucking rates are calculated on a per-mile basis.
 First, take the mileage between the starting and destination points.
-Then divide the overall rate by the number of miles between destinations to get your trucking freight rate.
+Then divide the total rate by the number of miles between destinations to get your trucking freight rate.

-RATE DIVIDED BY MILEAGE = PER-MILE FREIGHT RATE
+TOTAL RATE DIVIDED BY MILEAGE = PER-MILE FREIGHT RATE